VickyViana/Destiny-tips-tool/README.md

 Some improvements will be considered in the future:

+- Improve the speed of running using paralelization of precesses.
-- Add the option of a connection flight.
+- Add the option of more than one stopover flight.
 - Include results of other information that could be useful for the traveler, as taxi companies in arrival town or official language of the city.

 :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: :airplane: